 Scrapbook Paper (Disneyland theme paper, of course)

-Stickers (I decided on different stickers after I took this picture)
+Stickers (I decided on different stickers after I took this picture) use any you like

 Paint (I used Gold Shimmer)